LewisBull2303/Pictogram/README.md

 ## Backend:

-This repository contains the API set up using Django REST Framework for the FitShare front-end application [Live Website here](https://pictogram-project5-4fab6a1a47d8.herokuapp.com/)
+This repository contains the API set up using Django REST Framework for the Pictogram front-end application [Live Website here](https://pictogram-project5-4fab6a1a47d8.herokuapp.com/)

 ## User Stories